- Apply to UW

 - About UW

-The University of Wyoming Art Museum will feature the 47th annual Juried UW Student Exhibition during a free reception to celebrate all new exhibitions for the spring semester.
+The University of Wyoming Art Museum will feature the 43rd annual Juried UW Student Exhibition during a free reception to celebrate all new exhibitions for the spring semester.
 The opening reception is Friday, Feb.
 16, from 6-8 p.m., with the student awards ceremony beginning at 6:30 p.m.

 The 43rd annual Juried UW Student Exhibition is open to any student enrolled at UW during the current academic year regardless of area of study.
 This includes any in-state student enrolled through UW distance courses.
 The exhibition is on view through May 12.

 The student exhibition is juried each year by an out-of-state juror.
 This year’s exhibition was selected by Pam Campanaro, director of galleries at the University of Northern Colorado.
 She reviewed submissions by nearly 200 students.
 A number of purchase and cash awards will be announced at 6:30 p.m. during the Feb.
 16 reception.

 “Indian Country: The Art of David Bradley” features work by Bradley, who is known for creating narrative artworks that present a socio-political critique of contemporary Native American art in the art world.
 The exhibition was developed by the Museum of Indian Art and Culture, and organized by GuestCurator services.
 It is on view through July 14.

 “Living Artifacts: Evolving Traditions and Cultural Perseverance” is on display through May 12.
 Drawn from the Art Museum’s permanent collection, “Living Artifacts” features artworks by indigenous artists that reflect how the oral traditions, symbols and figures of a culture evolve when they become sought after by collectors of indigenous art.
 Works include netsuke figurines from Japan, sculptures from Easter Island and kachina dolls from the American West.